 Additionally, the White-browed Sparrow-weaver is larger than the Yellow-throated Petronia.
 Unlike the White-browed Sparrow-weaver, the Yellow-throated Petronia may be found in broad-leaved woodland.

 The White-browed Sparrow-weaver is found in greatest numbers in north-central southern Africa.
-While this species most densely populates at dry regions with woodland or wooded grassland at northern South Africa, its range includes Botswana, northern and central Namibia, and western Zimbabwe.
+While this species most densely populates dry regions with woodland or wooded grassland in northern South Africa, its range includes Botswana, northern and central Namibia, and western Zimbabwe.
 Populations may be found as far north as Ethiopia.

 This species nests along thornveld and scrubby, dry riverbanks.